MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-android.md

 > [!NOTE]
 > Remote Help does not store camera/microphone input.
 These permissions are only used to initiate a remote help session between the device and the Intune service.

-You can auto-grant them through app configuration policy:
+You can autogrant them through app configuration policy:

 1. Go to **Apps** > **App Configuration Policies** > **Add** a new policy for **Managed devices**.